Unbelievably Vegan Chocolate Pie (No tofu or nuts!)

 After you’ve made the vegan pie crust, here’s what you’ll do next:

-- Whisk the coconut cream, sugar, arrowroot starch, and vanilla extract together in a medium saucepan.
+- Whisk the vegan cream, dairy free milk, sugar, and corn starch together in a medium saucepan.
 Then bring the mixture to the stovetop and heat on medium heat.

-- Once heated and thickening, add in the chocolate chips, and continue stirring until they’ve melted.
+- Once heated and thickening, add in the chocolate chips and vegan butter, and continue stirring until they’ve melted.

 - Pour your chocolate cream filling into the middle of a baked vegan pie crust, and let the pie set overnight in the fridge.